jacobfoo3070627F/PSD-TP-week1-labs/README.md

    >> - Hello _Italics font_, Hello **Bold font**
    >

+Next, we will try syntax to create and edit a Markdown document as follows:

+It creates mulitple levels of headings.

 # (1) Level 1 Heading 1
 ## (1.1) Level 2 Heading 1
 **Testing out bold**
+* It is for unordered list
+* Another item
+* third item

 ## (1.2) Level 2 Heading 2
 _Testing out italics_